Academic Policy 1405.18

 Twelve-month appointed graduate students must have GSIE approval to increase summer teaching in their existing load.
 A 50%-appointed graduate student should receive an appointment percentage increase to 75% with the addition of one course.
 If needed, the salary amount should be adjusted.
 The summer teaching load portion of their salary should be distributed to the appropriate summer cost center number.
 Instances of graduate student appointment increases and salary distribution must be pre-approved, workload-documented exceptions.

 The workload is designed with tabs for each department within a college.
 Each tab feeds to a summary within itself and to two master summaries for the fiscal year and the session.
 The departmental tab system allows for data to be pulled from other sources and pasted into the workload.
 Enrollment estimates can be made for a first submission, but the “Real Enrollment” must be recorded if there will not be subsequent submissions throughout the summer.
-If subsequent submissions are made, then “Real Enrollment” must be used for every submission after the first in order for the total tuition and net formulas to tally correctly.
+If subsequent submissions are made, then “Real Enrollment” must be used for each submission after the first in order for the total tuition and net formulas to tally correctly.
 The columns labeled in red contain formulas and do not require direct entries, except for adjustment under special circumstances.

 The comments field in the workload should be used to provide justification for exceptions, information on special approvals, course cross-listing connections, and special pay notes, such as “hourly,” “extra comp,” “salary distribution,” etc.